-- Enhance the intersection of East Seventh Street at Pecan Avenue and North Caswell Road to make it safer for pedestrians. - Provide additional pedestrian crossings of East Seventh Street. - Provide street connections to support new development and eliminate gaps in the sidewalk system to promote vehicular and pedestrian connectivity. - Provide alternative bicycle accommodations along or parallel to all thoroughfares. - Recognize the future Center City Streetcar and coordinate planning around stops within the plan area.
+Enhance the intersection of East Seventh Street at Pecan Avenue and North Caswell Road to make it safer for pedestrians.

+- Provide additional pedestrian crossings of East Seventh Street. - Provide street connections to support new development and eliminate gaps in the sidewalk system to promote vehicular and pedestrian connectivity. - Provide alternative bicycle accommodations along or parallel to all thoroughfares. - Complete primary and overland greenway connections to enhance pedestrian and bicycle connectivity. - Recognize the future Center City Streetcar and coordinate planning around stops within the Plan Area.